nnatekar/Swish/README.md

 ## License

 This project is completely open source.
-Feel free to build off of our code
+Feel free to build off of our code and add more feautures!